Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Signs And Symptoms Of Fungal Infections

-The signs and symptoms depend on type of fungal infection but some frequently noted symptoms common in most fungal types are redness in affected area, irritation or itching, burning sensation, cracked or peeled skin.
-Scaling on skin and blisters (fluid- filled eruptions) may also be noted.
+The signs and symptoms depend on the type of fungal infection but some frequently noted symptoms common in most fungal types are redness in the affected area, irritation or itching, burning sensation, and cracked or peeled skin.
+Scaling on the skin and blisters (fluid-filled eruptions) may also be noted.

 Which skin areas can be affected by fungal rash?